 The joint venture is equally owned by the Oil & Gas Holding Company B.S.C. (c) (nogaholding) in the Kingdom of Bahrain, SABIC Agri-Nutrients Investment in the Kingdom of Saudi Arabia, and Petrochemical Industries Co.
 (PIC) in the State of Kuwait.

 GPIC uses natural gas which is readily available in Bahrain as a feedstock for the production of ammonia, urea and methanol.
 In addition to the production plants, the GPIC Complex, which was built in Sitra on a reclaimed area of 60 hectares, comprises utilities plants, maintenance workshops, offices, stores and laboratories.

 The company has a Board of Directors comprising representatives of the three shareholding states.
 The Board of Directors is chaired by H.E.
-Dr. Ahmed Ali Al Sharyan.
-The company's Executive Management is led by Dr. Abdulrahman A. Hussain Jawahery, President.
+Eng.
+Kamal Bin Ahmed Mohammed.
+The company's Executive Management is led by Mr. Yasser Abdulrahim Alabbasi, Chief Executive Officer.